-Vitamin A plays a key role in developing and supporting our vision, in keeping our immune system functioning properly and in helping our cells and tissues grow and develop.
+Vitamin A plays a key role in developing and supporting our vision, keeping our immune system functioning properly and helping our cells and tissues grow and develop.
 Vitamin A is particularly important for reproduction, as it helps the normal growth and development of the embryo.

 How much vitamin A do I need?

 How much vitamin A you need per day changes according to your age, sex and life-stage.

 The dietary reference values (DRV) for vitamin A are measured in μg of retinol equivalents (RE), a unit that takes into account the fact that we absorb retinol better than carotenoids.

 1 μg of of retinol

 12 μg of other carotenoids